💠

 Space Efficiency 25% better Baseline

-Decoding Speed Slightly slower Faster
+Decoding Speed Slightly slower (more complex) Faster

 Memory Usage Similar Similar